-Taffy Extra is the best for sharing and for American expats abroad, as there are up to 20 American treats and premium items to enjoy.
+Taffy Extra is the best for sharing (hello, making friends as an expat!) and for American expats abroad, as there are up to 20 American treats and premium items to enjoy.

 The boxes are delivered monthly, but you’re not tied into a certain number of boxes, so you can order them as and when.

 As for the actual contents, the boxes are filled with American-specific treats (so nothing in my box was something I could also get in the UK), and while you don’t get to choose what’s inside, they provide a range of different flavors to cater for all tastes.

 I had to take out some items to take the below picture, but the boxes are packed securely with foam so nothing gets damaged in transit.